auca/com.121/Practice_Tasks/Practice_02.md

 5. Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB.
 Name the source file `05.goto.c`.
    Compile and test the program.
+You should only rewrite the first multi-way if construct.
-6. Rewrite part of the code in 32-bit or 64-bit x86 inline assembly as it was done during the class.
+6. Rewrite part of the code in 64-bit x86 inline assembly as it was done during the class.
 Name the source file `05.inline.c`.
 Compile and test the program.
 7. Disconnect from the server.

 Here is the list of things that you MUST present in the video for Problem 3.